yanniszark/yanniszark.github.io/_pages/about.md

 [XRP project](https://github.com/xrp-project/XRP/blob/main/XRP%20Draft.pdf)
 which accelerates storage accesses using eBPF.

+Current projects:
+- Accelerating NVMEoF with XRP.
+- Using eBPF for configurable page cache eviction.
+- Accelerating a networked key-value store using eBPF.

 Previously, I was a software engineer at [Arrikto](https://arrikto.com/) working on cloud-native machine learning infrastructure ([Kubeflow](http://kubeflow.org/)).
 I also created the